lsh-cloud/lewis_hart_portfolio/README.md

   https://github.com/lsh-cloud/Neural-network-Raman-spectroscopy

 - ## AI Agent
-  An AI agent built using **Azure OpenaAI API** and **LangGraph** that can decide whether to answer a question using its own knowledge or from a user uploaded PDF.
+  An AI agent built using **Azure OpenAI API** and **LangGraph** that can decide whether to answer a question using its own knowledge or from a user uploaded PDF.
   https://github.com/lsh-cloud/PDF-reading-QA-assistant/tree/main

 - ## Thesis Text Generator